-The brown wood-grain UV-protected plastic resin will blend into natural surroundings or mesh nicely with your outdoor decor, and it’s easy to assemble.
+The brown wood grain UV-protected plastic resin will blend into natural surroundings or mesh nicely with your outdoor decor, and it’s easy to assemble.

-It’s pretty large, just over 5 feet long, and it’s the best option for large-scale storage on our list if you’ve got the room for it.
+It’s pretty large, just over five feet long, and it’s the best option for large-scale storage on our list if you’ve got the room for it.

 Pack up your pool toys, cushions, and other lighter objects to the brim, but think twice before filling the Keter with tools and heavier objects, and do not plan to move it while it’s full.

 3. Manhattan Teak Deck Box by Chic Teak: A Beautiful Wooden Option

-Constructed of 100% teak wood, the open-slatted design of the wood base allows water to easily run through it.
+Constructed of 100 percent teak wood, the open-slatted design of the wood base allows water to easily run through it.

-The grade-A Indonesian teak is water, rot, and mildew resistant, so you’ve got minimal need to fear any discoloration, though it is not naturally protected from UV like other materials.
-Simply wipe clean with a damp cloth.
+The grade-A Indonesian teak is water-, rot-, and mildew-resistant, so you’ve got minimal need to fear any discoloration, though it is not naturally protected from UV like some other materials.

-A marriage of simple design, sturdy and durable construction, and ample space for storage, the Lifetime is available in three different storage sizes and three colors.
+A marriage of simple, sleek design, sturdy and durable construction, and ample space for storage, the Lifetime Heavy Duty is available in three different storage sizes and three colors.

-Made of high-density polyethylene (HDPE) plastic with powder-coated steel hinges, this model is strong enough to hold gardening supplies like potting soil, fertilizers, and small tools.
+Made from high-density polyethylene (HDPE) plastic with powder-coated steel hinges, this model is strong enough to hold gardening supplies like potting soil, fertilizers, and small tools.

-Depending on which size you choose, these storage boxes range from 41 to just under 63 pounds, Plus, a 10-year limited manufacturer warranty is included to cover manufacturer defects.
+Depending on which size you choose, these storage boxes range from 41 to just under 63 pounds.
+Plus, a 10-year limited manufacturer warranty is included to cover manufacturer defects.